How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Results and discussion

 \section{Results and discussion}

 In this section, we present and analyze the parameter inference results for both the $\Lambda$CDM model and the HDE reconstructions using the nodal approach, based on the two data combinations described earlier.
 For context, the 0-Node case corresponds to the standard HDE model with a fixed value, $f = -2$.
 The 1-Node reconstruction assumes a constant $f$ (as in the Barrow model), the 2-Node case models $f(z)$ as a linear function of redshift, and the 3-Node scenario adopts a quadratic spline for $f(z)$.
-The prior ranges used for each model and dataset combination are summarized in Table~\ref{tab:prior}.
+The prior ranges used for each combination of models and data sets are summarized in Table~\ref{tab:prior}.